EstelleRoges/FrontendMentor-RoomHomepage/README.md

 - React

 ### What I learned
-Honestly, I learned how to breathe when I spend several hours trying to solve a problem but don't succeed...
+Honestly, I learned how to breathe when I spend several hours trying to solve a problem but don't succeed...they didn't put the chllenge in the "Intermediate" section for nothing!
+I absolutely wanted to make my own slider.
+This is what took me an awful amount of time.
+But even if I know it's not perfect, it works pretty well and that's great!

  ## Author